HTTP-HTTP Integration Unit Testing

 Sample Test Cases

 The test cases created above are available for download at Positive test case and Negative test case.
-After download, right click any folder on ATB UI and import.
+After download, right click anywhere in the left side pane on ATB UI, and select Import Test Case to import it.

 What is Integration Unit Testing?